 - pre-revenue or < $10K a month revenue

 - Start a Waitlist (if applicable).

 MVP has been built with some understanding from initial customer engagement (Interviews, prior industry experience, key insight into the market, etc.).
-At Incisive Ventures, we like to see at least 3 months of customer engagement with the MVP before our investment.
+At Incisive Ventures, we like to see at least 3 months of customer engagement with the MVP and the beginnings of revenue ($5-$10k monthly) before our investment.
 Generally raising $500-$1.5M for 18-24 months of capital (this has increased from 12-18 months in 2021).
 Pre-Seed companies will rarely become profitable on this raise, so the primary goal is to get enough traction to raise a follow-on round.